pupil-labs/pl-realtime-api/docs/methods/simple/streaming/audio.md

 ## Playing Audio

-Audio Playback in realtime can be tricky, here we use [SoundDevice](https://python-sounddevice.readthedocs.io/).
-This library digest NumPy arrays and allows to play them back quickly.
-The only caveat is that it does not accept 32 bit planar audio format, thus, we have to resample it.
+Audio Playback in realtime can be tricky, on the examples we propose [SoundDevice](https://python-sounddevice.readthedocs.io/).
+This library digest NumPy arrays and allows to play them back quickly, with the only caveat that it does not accept 32 bit planar audio format, thus, we have to resample it.

-For commodity, we included a PyAv `AudioResampler` object to the AudioFrame class, it lazy loads, and calling [`to_resampled_ndarray`][pupil_labs.realtime_api.streaming.audio.AudioFrame.to_resampled_ndarray] will convert convert the av.AudioFrame to a NumPy array in signed 16-bit integer format, which is supported by SoundDevice for playback.
+For commodity, we included a PyAv `AudioResampler` object to the AudioFrame class, it lazy loads, and calling [`to_resampled_ndarray`][pupil_labs.realtime_api.streaming.audio.AudioFrame.to_resampled_ndarray] will convert convert the `av.AudioFrame` to a NumPy array in signed 16-bit integer format.
+We also include an [`AudioPlayer`][pupil_labs.realtime_api.audio_player.AudioPlayer] class.
+It handles audio buffering and playback in a background thread, using a circular buffer to guarantee smooth playback without glitches or silence, you can find it in the `audio_player.py` file.

-To simplify development and ensure audio does not block your application, the examples include an [`AudioPlayer`][audio_player.AudioPlayer] class.
-It handles audio buffering and playback in a background thread, using a circular buffer to guarantee smooth playback without glitches or silence.
+You can find a simple example below that streams audio and plays it back using the `AudioPlayer` class.

 ??? quote "AudioPlayer"

-    ::: audio_player.AudioPlayer
+    ::: pupil_labs.realtime_api.audio_player.AudioPlayer

 ??? example "Check the whole example code here"